hurradieweltgehtunter/wordpress-owncloud-integration/README.md

 # wordpress-owncloud-integration
 Connect your ownCloud to your wordpress instance and use it as media pool
+NOTE: Work in progress.
+Not meant for use in production environments.

 ### Installation
 - clone repository in wp-content/plugins/